opensandiego/sdvv-backend/candidate_calc_description.md

   7. From the netfile_2020.xlsx spreadsheet, go to the F496P3-Contributions and F461P5-Expenditure sheets and filter by all Filer_IDs
   8. Sum the total and save
   9. Update the support support key in the candidate's json file (example src/assests/candidates/2020/mayor/barbara_bry/barbara_bry.json)

+* Average Donation
+  1. Download the candidate's from the following file (https://docs.google.com/spreadsheets/d/1mENueYg0PhXE_MA9AypWWBJvBLdY03b8H_N_aIW-Ohw/edit#gid=0)
+  2. Create a for loop to run through the Candidate_Name column
+  3. Filter by the candidate's name
+  4. Sum the total for each contribution in the Trans_Amt1 column and divide by the number of contributions
+  5. Round this number by dollar unit (44.30 will be 44)
+  6. Update the average donation key in the candidate's json file (example src/assests/candidates/2020/mayor/barbara_bry/barbara_bry.json)

 * Opposed - Taken from netfile_2020.xlsx and outside_ependitures_total.csv
   1. Download the candidate's spreadsheet from the following file (https://docs.google.com/spreadsheets/d/1mENueYg0PhXE_MA9AypWWBJvBLdY03b8H_N_aIW-Ohw/edit#gid=0)